Annie Johnson (brewer): Biography

 Born in Germany, Johnson was exposed early as a child to beer and food culture in Europe.
-Her birth mother Colette, an Irish immigrant, met Johnson’s father who was an African-American soldier stationed in Germany.
+Her birth mother Colette, an Irish immigrant, met Johnson's father who was an African-American soldier stationed in Germany.
 Colette worked as a (au pair) housemaid in Germany.
 Colette, pregnant with Johnson, feared religious repercussions returning to her Irish-Catholic family in Ireland.
 Colette made the decision to put Johnson up for adoption before she returned to Ireland.
-Johnson had been adopted by Collette’s employers, the Johnsons, at four days old.
-Johnson’s adoptive parents worked for the U.S Department of Defence which required traveling across Europe.
+Johnson had been adopted by Collette's employers, the Johnsons, at four days old.
+Johnson's adoptive parents worked for the U.S Department of Defence which required traveling across Europe.
 Johnson traveled the world exploring various beer and food cultures which inspired Johnson to start home-brewing when she moved to the United States.
-Johnson was particularly fascinated with her adoptive mother’s beer stein collection which complemented the thriving European brewing scene.
-In 1999, Johnson and her friends bought a home-brewing kit while living in Oakland, CA. Johnson experimented with American Lagers, Czech Pils, and American IPAs.
-Johnson fell in love with home-brewing while her friends viewed home-brewing as a hobby.
-Johnson’s friends moved to Delaware, but left all the home-brewing equipment with Johnson which allowed her to keep brewing.
+Johnson was particularly fascinated with her adoptive mother's beer stein collection which complemented the thriving European brewing scene.
+In 1999, Johnson and her friends bought a home-brewing kit while living in Sacramento, CA. Johnson experimented with American Lagers, Czech Pils, and American IPAs.
+Johnson fell in love with home-brewing as hobby.
+Johnson's friends moved to Delaware, but left all the home-brewing equipment with Johnson which allowed her to keep brewing.
 Johnson continued to brew on her own while also entering various brewing competitions in California.
-Johnson’s first win came in 2001 when she entered The California State Fair homebrew competition with an American Amber Ale.
+Johnson's first win came in 2001 when she entered The California State Fair homebrew competition with an American Amber Ale.
 Just prior to winning the National Homebrewer of the Year Award in 2013, Johnson relocated to Philadelphia where she attempted to reconnect with her birth father.
 Shortly after, she became very ill.
 After series of tests, she was diagnosed with Graves’ disease.
 With a low expectation of winning, Johnson won the National Homebrewer of the Year award in 2013.
 Shortly thereafter, she moved to Seattle to start a new career for PicoBrew up to the receivership in early 2020 when production facilities and staffing were cut.
+Johnson has medaled in all BJCP styles and sub-styles.